 This report presents a small selection of the activities and interventions, so is illustrative rather than comprehensive.
 It is important to note that there is substantially more activity at clinician, team and service level arising from the shared commitment to provide high quality of care.

 2 Clinical Governance Arrangements

 2.1 Clinical Governance in NHS Greater Glasgow and Clyde

-NHS Greater Glasgow and Clyde's purpose is:
+NHS Greater Glasgow and Clyde's mission statement is to: